 This wasn’t a flippant decision, not to have a plan.

-The better part of the decade past had been spent first journeying through my own difficult health challenges, along with an unhappy marriage, which ultimately lead to divorce.
-Accompanied by study and training of these holistic health practices that I’d come to know and love so much, as my own wellbeing continued to improve.
+The better part of the decade past had been spent first journeying through some difficult health challenges, along with an unhappy marriage, which ultimately lead to divorce.
+Accompanied by study and training of these holistic health practices, that I’d come to know and love so much, as my own wellbeing continued to improve.
 So after those years of trying, doing, fixing, learning and implementing, I was craving a different approach.

 So I embarked on my journey, with no set plan, no “must happens”, just calm acceptance.